Hanging Pike

 Hanging Pike Instructions

-3. Continue lifting until your toes touch the bar or you reach your maximum range of motion.
+3. Continue until your toes approach or touch the bar.

 Hanging Pike Form & Visual